A Collaborative Reasoning Framework for Anomaly Diagnostics in Underwater Robotics: THE AURA COLLABORATIVE REASONING ARCHITECTURE

 \subsection{Digital Twin Architecture}

-The foundation of AURA's diagnostic capability is a high-fidelity digital twin of the AUV, which serves as a dynamic, real-time \emph{normative model}.
+The foundation of AURA's diagnostic capability is a digital twin of the vehicle, which serves as a dynamic, real-time \emph{normative model}.
 For each operation, this digital twin runs in parallel to the physical vehicle, receiving the exact same command inputs.
 The AURA framework continuously monitors and compares the state telemetry from both the physical asset and its virtual replica via ROS 2 topics.
-This parallel monitoring provides a constant, high-fidelity baseline of expected behaviour, allowing the system to detect deviations that would otherwise be lost in sensor noise.
+This parallel monitoring provides a constant baseline of expected behaviour, allowing the system to detect deviations that would otherwise be lost in sensor noise.

-The digital twin is a high-fidelity, physics-based model developed in the Stonefish simulator \cite{s1,s2}, which is fully integrated into the AUV's ROS 2 computational pipeline and interfaces.
-AURA is implemented as a software suite that interfaces with the AUV’s ArduSub autopilot, leveraging its MAVLink telemetry streams.
+The digital twin is a physics-based model developed in the Stonefish simulator \cite{s2}, which is fully integrated into the vehicle's ROS 2 computational pipeline and interfaces.
+Stonefish models the coupled 6-DOF rigid-body dynamics of the vehicle, including geometry-based approximations of hydrodynamic added mass, damping, and buoyancy forces, together with thruster and sensor models \cite{s2}.
+It has previously been found to be a strong contender for use in digital twin applications \cite{UnderwaterSimsForDT}, has compared favourably against other open-source underwater simulators in independent benchmarking \cite{huang2024urobench}, and remains one of the most advanced and actively maintained open-source underwater simulators \cite{s2}.

+It is important to note that AURA does not require the digital twin to be a perfect replica of the physical vehicle.
+Like any physics-based simulator, Stonefish relies on approximated hydrodynamic coefficients, and a systematic sim-to-real gap is therefore unavoidable.
+Our framework is explicitly designed to be robust to this: anomalies are not flagged from raw twin-vehicle differences, but from \emph{statistical} deviations of the residuals relative to their empirically characterised nominal distribution (Section III-B).
+Constant or slowly varying model mismatch is thus absorbed into the nominal residual statistics, and only abrupt, fault-induced departures from this baseline trigger the diagnostic pipeline.
+In this sense, Stonefish provides a normative reference for vehicle-level behaviour in bounded operational scenarios, supporting event-level anomaly detection rather than long-duration environmental prediction.

+AURA is implemented as a software suite that interfaces with the ROV’s ArduSub autopilot, leveraging its MAVLink telemetry streams.
 AURA’s anomaly detection node subscribes to the vehicle’s state estimate and a parallel digital twin.